evolvereix/vscode-javascript-snippets/README.md

 ### Snippets

 Below is a list of all available snippets and the triggers of each one.
-The ⇥ means the TAB key.
+The `→` means the TAB key.

-**Declarations**
+#### Declarations

 | Trigger | Content |
 | --- | --- |